xing-NAP-lab/Wang-NAP-LAB/content/home/publications.md

 +++
-# Recent Publications widget.
+# Publications widget.
 # This widget displays recent publications from `content/publication/`.
 widget = "publications"
 active = true
 date = 2016-04-20T00:00:00

-title = "Recent Publications"
+title = "Publications"
 subtitle = ""

 # Order that this section will appear in.